-See the guidance on Who can make a complaint, consent and confidentiality
+See the guidance on Who can make a complaint and what consent do you need

 Talking to the person who has made the complaint

 You (or an appropriate colleague) should always offer to talk to the person who has complained at the start.
 Where possible, do this face to face or by phone.
 Make sure you take into account the person's preferred methods of communication and any reasonable adjustments that you have agreed.